MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 # Azure Well-Architected Framework perspective on Azure ExpressRoute

+Azure ExpressRoute is a service that enables you to create private connections between Azure data-centers and infrastructure that's on your premises or in a co-location facility.
+ExpressRoute connections don't go over the public internet, offering more reliability, faster speeds, and lower latencies than typical internet connections.
+ExpressRoute connections can offer higher security, reliability, and speeds with lower latencies than typical internet connections.

-We assume that you have working knowledge of Azure ExpressRoute and are well versed with all of its features.
+This article assumes that you have working knowledge of Azure ExpressRoute and are well versed with all of its features.
 For more information, see [Azure ExpressRoute](/azure/expressroute/expressroute-introduction).
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).

 > [!IMPORTANT]
 >